Basil

 • Antioxidant protection

-• Respiratory wellness
+• Respiratory comfort and wellness

 • Healthy inflammatory response

-• Overall immune system function
+• Immune system function

 • Energy and vitality